opensearch-project/documentation-website/_opensearch/query-dsl/bool.md

 # Boolean queries

 You can perform a boolean query with the `bool` query type.
-A bool query compounds query clauses so you can combine multiple search queries with boolean logic.
-You can also use boolean logic between queries to either narrow or broaden your search results.
+A boolean query compounds query clauses so you can combine multiple search queries with boolean logic.
+To narrow or broaden your search results, use the `bool` query clause rules.

-The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together several simple ones.
+As a compound query type, `bool` allows you to construct an advanced query by chaining together several simple ones.

 Use the following rules to define how to combine multiple sub-query clauses within a `bool` query: